django-simple-deploy/dsd-upsun/README.md

 dsd-upsun
 ===

 dsd-upsun is a plugin for deploying Django projects to [Upsun](https://upsun.com) (formerly Platform.sh), using django-simple-deploy.

-This is an officially supported plugin, so the documentation is included in the [django-simple-deploy](https://django-simple-deploy.readthedocs.io/en/latest/) docs.
+This is an officially supported plugin, so the full documentation for dsd-upsun is included in the [django-simple-deploy](https://django-simple-deploy.readthedocs.io/en/latest/) docs.
+The Quick Start page for Upsun is [here](https://django-simple-deploy.readthedocs.io/en/latest/quick_starts/quick_start_upsun/).

 Upsun documentation
 ---